TreeHacks/computer-vision-hackpack/README.md

 5. Dense: This is a fully connected (dense) layer that applies a set of weights to the input data and produces a set of outputs.
 The number of weights and outputs is determined by the layer_size variable.
 6. Activation: This layer applies the sigmoid activation function to the output of the preceding layer.
 The sigmoid function maps the output to a value between 0 and 1, which can be interpreted as a probability.

-Furthermore, the follwing are used:
+Furthermore, the following are used:
 1. model.compile: This function configures the model's learning process, setting the loss function, optimization algorithm, and performance metrics to be used during training.
 In this case, the loss function is binary cross-entropy, which is commonly used for binary classification tasks, and the optimization algorithm is Adam.
 The model will also be evaluated using the accuracy metric.
 2. model.fit: This function trains the model on the given data (X and y) using the configuration specified in model.compile.
 The model is trained using mini-batch gradient descent with a batch size of 32 and for 25 epochs.
 During training, the model's performance on a validation set (a subset of the training data) is monitored using the TensorBoard callback, which logs the model's performance and allows it to be visualized using TensorFlow's visualization tool.
 3. model.summary: This function outputs a summary of all the layers in our model!